Whistled language

-Whistled languages use whistling to emulate speech and facilitate communication.
+Whistled speech is a form of speech surrogacy in which whistling is used to mimic speech.
+Speakers of more than 80 languages have been found to practice various degrees of whistled speech, most of them in rugged topography or dense forests, where movement to carry messages is challenging, and whistling expands the distance of communication.
+The practice is generally threatened by increased modernization and faster roads, but successful conservation efforts are recorded.

+Definition

 A whistled language is a system of whistled communication which allows fluent whistlers to transmit and comprehend a potentially unlimited number of messages over long distances.
-Whistled languages are different in this respect from the restricted codes sometimes used by herders or animal trainers to transmit simple messages or instructions.
+Whistled languages are different in this respect from free associative whistling, which may be done to simulate music, to attract attention, or, in the case of herders or animal trainers, to transmit simple messages or instructions to animal companions.
 Generally, whistled languages emulate the tones or vowel formants of a natural spoken language, as well as aspects of its intonation and prosody, so that trained listeners who speak that language can understand the encoded message.

 Whistled language is rare compared to spoken language, but it is found in cultures around the world.
 It is especially common in tone languages where the whistled tones transmit the tones of the syllables (tone melodies of the words).
 This might be because in tone languages the tone melody carries more of the functional load of communication while non-tonal phonology carries proportionally less.
 The genesis of a whistled language has never been recorded in either case and has not yet received much productive study.